dpcohen/aws-eks-cdk/README.md

 First up, install CDK on your machine, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) \[1\].
 Note that during your AWS configure you will be using the access and secret keys we received from creating the user above.
 Use us-east-1 as the region.

 To use CDK we recommend that you [install Anaconda](https://www.anaconda.com/products/individual) \[2\].
 You can then create the conda environment and use that to manage the dependencies.

+After Anaconda is installed, do the following:

-Using Github, clone this repository.
+Using Github, clone this repository locally.
   Next use Anaconda.
-If you are using Windows, Select Anaconda Prompt from the Anaconda menu selection via your Start button.
+If you are using Windows, select Anaconda Prompt from the Anaconda menu selection via your Start button.
 Point Go to the locally cloned directory and run the following commands:

 ```bash
 conda env create -f environment.yml